qburn93/hangman-game/README.md

 ### Unfixed Bugs

-- I have a bug at an early stage where the get_valid_letter thinks every letter input is correct and it does not continue the game.
+- I have a bug at an early stage where the get_valid_letter thinks every letter input is correct, and it does not continue the game.
 It just congratulates for winning the game.
 Will update in future...
 - UPDATE: There was a Blankspace indentation error on validate input function.
 ![validatorbug](https://i.imgur.com/7bYv6rq.png)